ThomasLengeling/Cinder-Examples/README.md

 http://libcinder.org/

---MultiWindowParam, a multi window example with a GUI
+* MultiWindowParam, a multi window example with a GUI